010.00 Authority and Responsibility

 - For activities associated with A.1 through A.4, above, reviews of PAS assessments and determinations for which there are identified issues will be conducted by a Division of Developmental Disability, Qualified Intellectual Disability Professional (QIDP) or otherwise clinically qualified employee or consultant.

-- If the results of the DHS review indicate that the information or findings in the PAS screening are inadequate, incomplete, or inaccurate, the PAS agency will be directed to correct the information and to complete a new PAS screening, based on the new or revised information.
+- If the results of the DHS review indicate that the information or findings in the PAS screening are inadequate, incomplete, or inaccurate, the ISC agency will be directed to correct the information and to complete a new PAS screening, based on the new or revised information.

 - The results of the new PAS screening will be shared with the appropriate DHS staff members for oversight and review.

-- When the new PAS screening has been approved by DHS staff, the PAS agency will inform the individual or guardian regarding the determinations arising from the new PAS screening and will follow the general procedures of this PAS Manual.
-If the person is found eligible, the PAS agency will explain options and assist with referral, linkage, funding arrangements, reporting, and follow-up, as documented on the DDPAS-10.
-If the person is found not eligible for services, the PAS agency will explain the reasons, propose other options if applicable, and inform the individual or guardian of the right to appeal, as described further in 1000.80 of this Manual and as documented on the DDPAS-10.
+- When the new PAS screening has been approved by DHS staff, the ISC agency will inform the individual or guardian regarding the determinations arising from the new PAS screening and will follow the general procedures of this PAS Manual.
+If the person is found eligible, the ISC agency will explain options and assist with referral, linkage, funding arrangements, reporting, and follow-up, as documented on the DDPAS-10.
+If the person is found not eligible for services, the ISC agency will explain the reasons, propose other options if applicable, and inform the individual or guardian of the right to appeal, as described further in 1000.80 of this Manual and as documented on the DDPAS-10.